Culver-Academies/engineering1/mech/arduino.md

 [Arduino Reference](https://www.arduino.cc/reference/en/)

 ### Blink the Onboard LED
 Perform the actions described within the PDF with your Arduino board as a team.
-Take notes on any issues and how you went about resolving them.
+Take notes in your ***Engineering Notebook** on any issues and how you went about resolving them.

 ### Action Item
 Demonstrate: Blink the LED at 60 Hz and 120 Hz.
 At what frequency are you no longer able to detect it blinking?
 Record using slow-motion on your phone to show that it is still blinking.